 For the chord recognition database, PCPs were rotated, meaning that each PCP was computed 12 times, one time for each possible rotation (for instance, a Bm is equivalent to a Am rotated twice).

-After the PCP extraction, several machine learning algorithms could be applied.
+After the PCP computation, several machine learning algorithms could have been applied.
 We implemented 2 simple solutions.
-The first one calculates a default, or a template PCP to each chord class.
+The first one calculates a default (template) PCP to each chord class.
 Then, the PCP of a new example can be matched up to the template PCP, and the most similar one is retrieved as the chord.

-Figure 4.
-Example of a template PCP for a C chord class.
+Fig. 7.
+Example of a template PCP for a C chord class